Galaxies NGC 672, IC 1727 & Asterism Collinder 21

 Finder Chart

 The galaxy pair NGC 672 + IC 1727 is located in the constellation Triangulum, about 40 arc minutes northwest of the small open star cluster Collinder 21.
-The best observation time is June to March.
+On 23 October it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is June to April.

 Objects Within a Radius of 15°